-For example, a home appliance e-store is looking to get a web page quickly ranked high for the search term ‘best vacuum cleaner’.
+For example, let’s say a home appliance e-store is looking to get a web page quickly ranked high for the search term ‘best vacuum cleaner’.
 In this case, an example of keyword stuffing in the copy would be:

-“Looking for the best vacuum cleaner?
+Looking for the best vacuum cleaner?
 You’ve come to the right place for the best vacuum cleaner.
 Our brand offers the best vacuum cleaner that you could want.
 Lightweight, yet powerful, this is the best vacuum cleaner for all your cleaning needs.
-Best vacuum cleaner.”
+Best vacuum cleaner.

 Examples of invisible keyword stuffing

-The bottom line is that when content creators practice keyword stuffing, they’re consciously optimizing a web page only for search engines, and not for the intended audience — people.
-And since search engines are designed to serve human readers, they see these manipulation efforts, and in response, can even penalize a web page’s rankings.
-But let’s focus on that last part in greater detail.
+The bottom line is this: when content creators practice keyword stuffing, they’re making a conscious decision to optimize their web page for search engines only and at the expense of their intended audience — people.
+And since search engines are designed to serve human readers, keyword stuffing tactics will be seen as manipulative.
+Search engines will likely penalize your web page in response.

 Can keyword stuffing help your website?